Billify-VOF/billify-prototype/.github/pull_request_template.md

 ## Reviewer Guidelines
 <!-- Instructions for reviewers -->
-- Please review within 24-48 hours (our target SLA)
+- Please review within 24-48 hours (our target)
 - Focus on: [Specific areas that need careful review]
+- Ensure the code maintains consistency with the rest of the codebase
+- Verify DDD principles are properly applied (no mixed responsibilities, clear boundaries)
+- Check that proper documentation and type hints are included
 - Suggested testing approach: [any specific testing advice]